-Cost of Owning a Old English Sheepdog: Budget Guide
+Cost of Owning an Old English Sheepdog

 Purchase/Adoption Cost

-Owning a Old English Sheepdog is a significant financial commitment over their 10-12 yrs lifespan.
+Owning an Old English Sheepdog is a significant financial commitment over their 10-12 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

 Health Predisposition Summary: Old English Sheepdogs show higher-than-average incidence of hip dysplasia, hypothyroidism, cataracts based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.